 At about 2 a.m. on July 26, 2009, Hennessy was a passenger in a vehicle driven by a friend, Ryan Caruso, when Caruso rear-ended another vehicle.
 Hennessy and Caruso got out of their vehicle to push their car to the side of the road.
 Hennessey was then struck by a vehicle driven by Shawn Robertson, Jr., crushing his limb.

 When Allstate refused to pay its policy limits, Caruso assigned his rights against Allstate to Hennessy, allowing the plaintiff to sue the insurer.
 The $22 million judgment encompasses the $19.1 million verdict and subsequent delay damages plus interest.

 A young man’s life was changed forever and Allstate refused to compensate him $250,000 because of a legalistic reading of its policy language.
-Allstate was wrong and now deservedly should pay.
+Allstate was wrong and now deservedly should pay this unfortunate accident victim.

 Casey, Hennessy’s attorney, summed it up to the Intelligencer this way: